SERVICES & PRICES

 | 31 December 2027 | Reacquisition window closes. |

-This guide is for informational purposes.
+This guide is for information.
 Pratica provides administrative services, not legal advice.
-For matters requiring court proceedings (including 1948 maternal line cases) consult a solicitor.
+For matters that require court proceedings — including the 1948 maternal line — consult an Italian lawyer.